Skip to main content

 • Flexible: They are short, flexible courses designed to fit around people’s busy lives.
 Volunteers can take them at a time a pace that suits their commitments.

-Registrations will open in December with the view of the course beginning in January 2026.
+Registrations will open in January 2026 with the view to the course beginning in February 2026.

 Webinars across the various functionalities of Foireann will be taking place across the winter.